 COT 107 Communication in Criminal Justice /1 cr. hr./1 period (1 lec.)
+Prerequisite(s): None.

 Barriers to effective communication in the field of criminal justice.
-Development of effective intradepartmental and interdepartmental communication as well as communication with the community and within the courtroom.
+Development of effective intradepartmental and interdepartmental communication as well as communication with the community and within the court-room.